San123san/Devops_study_material/Lauch_Ngnix_Using_docker_in_aws.md

 ```

 # Conclusion
 By following these steps, you can successfully deploy and manage an NGINX web server using Docker on AWS.
-For more details, feel free to reach out or check the project repository.

 ## Feel free to modify any sections as needed!
 This format provides a clear and professional presentation of your project.